Viyom/ns-3-dev-git/src/internet/doc/udp.rst

 * UDP_CORK is presently not the part of this implementation.
-* ``NotifyNormalClose``, ``NotifyErrorClose``, ``NotifyConnectionRequest`` and ``NotifyNewConnectionCreated`` are the socket API callbacks which are not supported in the implementation.
+* ``NotifyNormalClose``, ``NotifyErrorClose``, ``NotifyConnectionRequest`` and ``NotifyNewConnectionCreated`` socket API callbacks are not supported.